With Dual Diagnosis Treatment

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.

 Sonoma County Behavioral Health Community Mental Health Center is a mental health facility in Sonoma County, CA, located at 16390 Main Street, 95446 zip code.
-Sonoma County Behavioral Health Community Mental Health Center offers Outpatient treatment and Telemedicine/telehealth.
-Sonoma County Behavioral Health Community Mental Health Center provides Group therapy, Couples/family therapy and Behavior modification to Adults, Young adults and Seniors 65 or older.
-Sonoma County Behavioral Health Community Mental Health Center also supports Persons with serious mental illness, Persons with co-occurring mental and substance use disorders and Persons who have experienced trauma.
-Some other services provided by Sonoma County Behavioral Health Community Mental Health Center include Suicide prevention services, Psychosocial rehabilitation services and Case management.
+Sonoma County Behavioral Health Community Mental Health Center offers Telemedicine/telehealth and Outpatient treatment.
+Sonoma County Behavioral Health Community Mental Health Center provides Couples/family therapy, Cognitive behavioral therapy and Integrated dual diagnosis disorder treatment to Seniors 65 or older, Adults and Young adults.
+Sonoma County Behavioral Health Community Mental Health Center also supports Persons who have experienced trauma, Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
+Some other services provided by Sonoma County Behavioral Health Community Mental Health Center include Suicide prevention services, Case management and Family psychoeducation.

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.